ampl/mp/solvers/highsdirect/README.highsdirect.txt

      option solver highs;
      solve;

-You can control gurobi by setting the environment variable highs_options appropriately (either by using ampl's option command, or by using the shell's set and export commands before you invoke ampl).
+You can control highs either by setting the environment variable highs_options appropriately (either by using ampl's option command, or by using the shell's set and export commands before you invoke ampl), or by passing the options on the command line:

+     highs stub [-AMPL] option1=value option2=value ...

 You can put one or more (white-space separated) phrases in $highs_options.
 To see the possibilities, invoke

-        x-gurobi -=
+     highs -=